nygenome/Lancet2/website/docs/cli.md

 ### `--version`
 Print the version information for the build

-### `--verbose`
-Turns on verbose logging and will allow the user to see all log outputs

 ## Required Arguments:
 A standard run of Lancet will provide a tumor bam file, a normal bam file, the reference fasta, and an output path to place the outputted vcf file.
 ```shell